daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/scenario-demos/4-SampleModule-then-HigherConflict.md

 ## HigherConflict module loaded after SampleModule

-> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1`.
+> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1` and have `Set-Location PowerShell-ALC-Samples\Resolving-Event-with-ALC\bin`.

 When the `SampleModule` gets loaded and used first, the loading request for the `1.0.0.0` version of `SharedDependency.dll` will be served by its resolving handler.